 The little bit of fresh parsley is pretty and add a little fresh herby-ness, but you could skip it of you want.
 While I am a dried herb fan for some things, I am not a fan of dried parsley which I think tastes like a whole lot of nothing.

-How to Make Meatball Subs:
+How to Make Meatball Sub Sandwiches:

 For this meatball sub recipe, I’m offering the option of making your own meatballs.
 BUT believe you me you can make a terrific meatball sub with frozen meatballs as well.
 And you can make your own marinara sauce, or use a jar of your favorite brand.

-Then after they have totally cooked through, transfer them to a baking dish and sprinkle over the cheese.
+Then after they have totally cooked through, transfer them to a baking dish (unless you have used a nice overproof skillet to cook the meatballs in; then you are all set) and sprinkle over the cheese.
 Give them a quick broil to melt the cheese, and then scoop them into the awaiting rolls.
-This is easier and less potentially messy than broiling the cheese on the meatballs once they are already in the rolIs.
+This is easier and less potentially messy than melting the cheese on the meatballs once they are already in the sub rolIs.

-- 1 slice of plain bread
+- 1 slice plain bread

 - ¼ cup milk

-- 1 ¼ pounds ground meat (preferably a combination of beef, pork and veal)
+- 1 ¼ pounds ground meat preferably a combination of beef, pork and veal

-- 1 large egg, lightly beaten
+- 1 large egg lightly beaten

-- ½ cup finely grated Parmesan cheese, divided
+- ½ cup finely grated Parmesan cheese divided

 - 2 tablespoons finely minced fresh parsley